jaroslawr/sicp/STUDY.md

 6.001 class for which SICP was written, but it does not see the kind of active development Racket does.

+Note that the point of the book is to implement many sophisticated programming concepts like objects, lazy evaluation, logic programming etc. using the simplest means like `let`, `lambda`, `cons`, `car`, `cdr`, so I purposefully do not use any sophisticated Racket language features in my solutions.

 ## Additional resources

 * [Complete book contents online](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-4.html#%_toc_start)